HI-FRIENDS-SDC2/hi-friends/docs/source/methodology.md

 Activating conda environment: /mnt/scratch/sdc2/jmoldon/hi-friends/.snakemake/conda/cf5c913dcb805c1721a2716441032e71
 ```

 Apart from the snakemake logs, the terminal also displays information of the script being executed.
-By default, we save the outputs and messages of all steps in 6 subdirectories inside `results/logs`.
+By default, we save the outputs and messages of all steps in 6 subdirectories inside `results/logs` (see [Output products](https://hi-friends-sdc2.readthedocs.io/en/latest/workflow.html#output-products) for more details).

 ## Configuration

 The key parameters for the execution of the pipeline can be selected by editing the file `config/config.yaml`.
-In the general case, only this parameters file controls how the cube is gridded and how Sofia-2 is executed.
-The control parameters for Sofia-2 are directly controlled using the sofia par file template in `config/sofia_12.par`.
-The default configuration files can be found here: [config](https://github.com/HI-FRIENDS-SDC2/hi-friends/tree/master/config).
+This parameters file controls how the cube is gridded and how [Sofia-2](https://github.com/SoFiA-Admin/SoFiA-2) is executed, among other options.
+The control parameters for Sofia-2 are directly controlled using the sofia par file.
+The template we use by default can be found in `config/sofia_12.par`.
+All the default configuration files can be found here: [config](https://github.com/HI-FRIENDS-SDC2/hi-friends/tree/master/config).

 ## Unit tests

 To verify the outputs of the different steps of the workflow, we implemented a series of python unit tests based on the steps defined by the snakemake rules.
 The unit test contain simple examples of inputs and outputs of each rule, so when the particular rule in executed, their outputs are compared byte by byte to the expected output.
 The tests are passed only when all the output files match exactly the expected ones.
-These test are useful to be confident that any changes introduced in the code during developement are producing the same results, preventing the developers to introduce bug inadvertently.
+These tests are useful to be confident that any changes introduced in the code during developement are producing the same results, preventing the developers to introduce bugs inadvertently.

-We executed the tests on [myBinder](https://mybinder.org/), which automatically installs all the dependencies.
-We run this single command and obtained the following output:
+As an example, we used [myBinder](https://mybinder.org/) to verify the scripts.
+The pipeline is installed automatically by [myBinder](https://mybinder.org/).
+We executed the single command `python -m pytest .tests/unit/` and obtained the following output:
 ```
 jovyan@jupyter-hi-2dfriends-2dsdc2-2dhi-2dfriends-2dfsc1x4x2:~$ python -m pytest .tests/unit/
 =================================================================== test session starts ===================================================================